``

 Berry, R.

 Ruth Berry.
-She died at that Salvation Army Canteen, Snargate Street on 23 September 1944, aged 23.
+She died at the Salvation Army Canteen, Snargate Street on 23 September 1944, aged 23.
 She was a Mobile Canteen Driver; of 22 Windsor Road, Ellacombe, Torquay, Devon, and the daughter of the late William and Annie Berry, of Chapel Cottage, Bridford, Devon.

 Bexhall, F.